-- Test Cable Connections - Resolve a Subnet Conflict to Access the Switch
+- Test Cable Connections - Resolve a Subnet Conflict to Access the Switch - PoE Troubleshooting Suggestions for Model GSS108EPP

 Test Cable Connections

 You can use the cable diagnostic feature to easily find out the health status of network cables.
 If any problems exist, this feature helps quickly locate the point where the cabling fails, allowing connectivity issues to be fixed much faster, potentially saving technicians hours of troubleshooting.